-We are trying to make the point that PTSD is a disorder of being stuck in an imbalance between energy devoted to avoiding the unpleasantry of life after trauma and energy devoted to approaching valued and meaningful life activity.
-Excessive reliance on avoiding or escaping pain and hurt usually results in more unpleasntry (after only brief periods of escape from the negative).
+We are trying to make the point that PTSD is a disorder of being stuck in an imbalance between energy devoted to avoiding the unpleasantry of life after trauma, and energy devoted to approaching valued and meaningful life activity.
+Excessive reliance on avoiding or escaping pain and hurt usually results in more unpleasantry (after only brief periods of escape from the negative).
 Appreciating the shortsightedness of this negative approach to life is a crucial step in recovery from trauma-interrupted life.
-These songs and films may help you think about and feel this imbaalnce in a more vivid way.
+These songs and films may help you think about and feel this imbalance in a more vivid way.

 When people delay the hard work in a relationship, not much good happens.